UCO COVID-19 protocols remain in place for the spring 2021 semester. Masks are required on campus when around others.

 You must pre-register for all workshops by emailing the listed contact.
 Workshops involve moderate physical activity.
 If you need special arrangements, call 405-990-1292 two weeks prior to the workshop.

-We are offering virtual Professional Development workshops.
+We are planning on returning to in-person workshops this fall.
+Please check back later this summer for a schedule of upcoming workshops.
+Until then, we are offering virtual Professional Development workshops.
 For more information contact Lisa Anderson, 405-990-1292.